joveilleux/CS-330---Homework/PLP-Intro.md

   topics presented in the Veilleux_Joanna_PLP3.pdf file.
 It is reccomended that these two files be viewed together for the best possible comprehension.
+- **Veilleux_Joanna_PLP4.pdf**
+  - This contains some information on control flow concepts and statements in the C++ language.
+Some of the topics covered in here are for loops, if/else statements, and switch-cases.
+- **plp_4.cpp**
+  - This is a C++ program that contains code that correlates with the topics presented in the Veilleux_Joanna_PLP4.pdf file.
+It is reccomended that these two files be viewed together for the best possible comprehension.